 Your teeth contribute to your appearance and self esteem so it is important to maintain a healthy mouth and to keep your own teeth.

-At your hygiene appointment, Sue will:
+At your hygiene appointment, our hygienist will:

 - Enquire what your oral hygiene routine is

 - Work with you to help you understand what is happening in your mouth.

 - Assess in detail any areas where gum pockets may be developing